jephmann/worksearch/README.md

 whenever I can free some time; it is not beholden to any timetables or deadlines.

-Being in between jobs, I found that creating a personal website and database with an aim toward managing my contacts and logging my activity would be an ideal project for me to maintain my strengths as a coder while working on areas which could use improvement.
+Being in between jobs, and times being what they have been, I found that creating a personal website and database with an aim toward managing my contacts and logging my activity would be an ideal project for me to maintain my strengths as a coder while working on areas which could use improvement.
 Being in between jobs, it is difficult for me to think of anything else as a subject for such a project.

 Originally this project was meant to be a single-user project.
 Although I have no ambition that this could be a major application which other people could use,